Background of the DC Bill of Rights

 Until the bill was passed in 2022, domestic workers were the only group of workers excluded from DC’s Human Rights Act.
 This exclusion is a remnant of a long legacy of racism that dates back to slavery.
 The exclusion from DC’s Human Rights Act reflects the federal exclusions of domestic workers from several bedrock workplace protections passed in the 1930s.
 Domestic workers were intentionally excluded from these protections in order to gain the votes of southern lawmakers, who did not want to include the overwhelmingly Black workforce that did domestic work at the time.

-The National Domestic Workers Alliance is actively working to insure the law’s implementation in DC.
-If you feel passionately about ensuring that domestic worker rights in DC are protected and enforced, join the NDWA DMV Chapter to get involved with our work.
+The National Domestic Workers Alliance is actively working to ensure the law’s implementation in DC.
+In June 2023, the DMV Chapter and their allies successfully won funding for this law in DC’s Fiscal Year 2024 budget.
+The first provisions of the law will go into effect October 1st, 2023.
+Check back to this page to see what actions you can take to support the implementation of this bill.
+If you are a domestic worker and feel passionately about ensuring that domestic worker rights in DC are protected and enforced, join the NDWA DMV Chapter to get involved with our work.